 R | 88 min | Comedy, Drama

-An unattractive seventh grader struggles to cope with inattentive parents, snobbish classmates, a smart older brother, an attractive younger sister and her own insecurities in suburban New Jersey.
+An awkward seventh-grader struggles to cope with inattentive parents, snobbish class-mates, a smart older brother, an attractive younger sister and her own insecurities in suburban New Jersey.

 All walks of life can relate to Dawn Wiener!
 (Chako Suzuki)

 A troubled child summons the courage to help a friendly alien escape Earth and return to his home world.

 Spielberg’s classic movie about a boy who befriends an alien is both a great science fiction movie and a great family drama.
 The film’s emotional power comes as much from the depiction of kids grappling with their parents’ divorce as from E.T.’s journey home.
 (Sara Bibel) (+1 Brent Alverti)